-An AP that receives a frame from a TWT STA for an Implicit TWT may respond to the STA with a frame that contains a Next TWT field (e.g. BAT, TACK, STACK).
-A TWT STA that is awake for an Implicit TWT SP and receives a frame with a Next TWT field from its AP shall use the received Next TWT field value as the start of the next TWT, instead of the TWT value calculated by adding the value of Wake Interval associated with the TWT SP to the current TWT.
-Subsequent TWT are calculated based on the next TWT that was sent by the AP.
+A TWT peer STA that receives a frame from a TWT STA with which it has established an Implicit TWT agreement may respond to the STA with a frame that contains a Next TWT Info/Suspend Duration field (e.g. BAT, TACK, STACK).
+A TWT STA that is awake for an Implicit TWT SP and receives a frame with a Next TWT Info/Suspend Duration field from its TWT peer STA shall use the received Next TWT Info/Suspend Duration field value as the start of the next TWT, instead of the TWT value calculated by adding the value of Wake Interval associated with the TWT SP to the current TWT.
+Subsequent TWT start times associated with the same TWT agreement are calculated based on the next TWT that was sent by the TWT peer STA.

 NOTE: Changes to subclause 9.41.4 TWT Grouping are addressed by a different proposed comment resolution document.